Armed Islamic Group of Algeria: Cherif Gousmi

 Cherif Gousmi, aka Abu Abdallah Ahmed, became amir March 10, 1994.
 Under him, the GIA reached its "high water mark", and became the "undisputed principal Islamist force" in Algeria.
 In May, Islamist leaders Abderrezak Redjam (allegedly representing the FIS), Mohammed Said, the exiled Anwar Haddam, and the MEI's Said Makhloufi joined the GIA; a blow to the FIS and surprise since the GIA had been issuing death threats against the three since November 1993.
 This was interpreted by many observers as either the result of intra-FIS competition or as an attempt to change the GIA's course from within.
 On 26 August, the group declared a "Caliphate", or Islamic government for Algeria, with Gousmi as Commander of the Faithful, Mohammed Said as head of government, the US-based Haddam as foreign minister, and Mekhloufi as provisional interior minister.

 However, the very next day Said Mekhloufi announced his withdrawal from the GIA, claiming that the GIA had deviated from Islam and that this "Caliphate" was an effort by Mohammed Said to take over the GIA, and Haddam soon afterwards denied ever having joined it, asserting that this Caliphate was an invention of the security services.
 The GIA continued attacking its usual targets, notably assassinating artists, such as Cheb Hasni, and in late August added a new one to its list, threatening schools which allowed mixed classes, music, gym for girls, or not wearing hijab with arson.
 He was killed in combat on September 26, 1994.

 Djamel Zitouni

 Cherif Gousmi was eventually succeeded by Djamel Zitouni who became GIA head on October 27, 1994.
 He was the responsible for carrying out a series of bombings in France in 1995.
 He was killed by a rival faction on July 16, 1996.

 Antar Zouabri and takfir

-Antar Zouabri, was the longest serving "emir" (1996–2002) was nominated by a faction of the GIA "considered questionable by the others".
+Antar Zouabri was the longest serving "emir" of the GIA (1996–2002), nominated by a faction "considered questionable by the others".
 The 26-year-old activist was a "close confidant" of Zitouni and continued his policy of "ever increasing violence and redoubled purges".
 Zouabri opened his reign as emir by issuing a manifesto entitled The Sharp Sword, presenting Algerian society as resistant to jihad and lamented that the majority of the people had "forsaken religion and renounced the battle against its enemies," but was careful to deny that the GIA had ever accused Algerian society itself of impiety (kufr).